abdulghani/blissful-ignorance/notes.md

 it's the definition of eternity while we're living in our bounded horizon

-that's how we anchors ourselves with sin so that we're keep living
+that's how we anchors ourselves with sin collectively so that we're keep living although that paradoxically bound sovereignty itself